Content is Everything

 Know It When You See It

 Here’s a rough-draft content sample I created as a pitch to a regional bank.
-Based on my three points above (and, putting whatever stylistic sensibilities you have aside), see if you think it qualifies as “content”.
+Based on my three bullet points above (and, putting whatever stylistic sensibilities you have aside), see if you think it qualifies as “content”.

 In Conclusion